skalenetwork/IMA/agent/README.md

 This options requires all **S-Chain** nodes to be configured with **SGX Wallet** or **Emu Wallet** access information.

 The **--bls-glue** command line parameter must be used to specify path to the **bls_glue** application.
-This parameter must be specified if **--sign-messages** paraneter is present.
+This parameter must be specified if **--sign-messages** parameter is present.

 The **--bls-verify** command line parameter must be used to specify path to the **verify_bls** application.
 This parameter is optional.
 If it was specified, then **IMA Agent** application will verify gathered BLS signatures.